By Ashley Donde

 When little tummies are grumbling, Cedar Park answers the call.
 Choose from several family-friendly restaurants with playgrounds, where everyone’s appetite for food and fun will be satisfied.
 Fresh Mexican food served up to perfection is the daily standard at Santa Catarina.
 Get your taco fix, indulge in enchiladas, and sip a margarita while watching your kids play on the covered playground from the patio.
 At Mandola’s Italian Kitchen, mouthwatering spaghetti, gnocchi, fettuccini, and pizza dishes and twinkling cafe lights provide a cozy ambience for a memorable family dinner, while the playground provides endless entertainment for kids who can’t sit still.
 (Bonus: gelato comes free with kid’s meals).

-It’s not a real family getaway until the kids have had their sugar rush.
-Look no further than Scoop & Score to fit the bill.
-Decadent scoops, cones, ice cream tacos, shakes, sundaes, and lots of sweet toppings are on the menu at this ice cream shop that serves the famous—and hard-to-come-by—Graeter’s ice cream and local Cuvée coffee (in case you need a pick-me-up).
+Celebrate your family getaway with something sweet at Scoop & Score.
+Decadent scoops, cones, ice cream tacos, shakes, sundaes, and lots of sweet toppings are on the menu at this ice cream shop that serves the famous—and hard-to-come-by—Graeter’s ice cream and local Cuvée coffee.
 The shop is family owned, with an inviting atmosphere for kids and parents to spend some sweet time together.

 There are more tasty treats to be enjoyed at Andy’s Frozen Custard.
-Dig into a heaping cup of vanilla or chocolate custard topped with your choice of everything from almonds and banana slices to M&M’s, peanut butter cups, and melted chocolate syrup.
+Dig into a heaping cup of vanilla or chocolate custard mixed with your choice of everything from brownies and toffee bits to peanut butter cups, and melted chocolate syrup.
 They even have sundaes, splits, malts, frozen custard bars, and an array of seasonal treats that give you plenty of reason to visit any time of the year.
+Their retro style walk-up counter is a sweet nod to ice cream parlors of the past, making Andy’s the perfect pit-stop for a frozen treat with the family.

 Families will discover tons of memory-making fun in Cedar Park.
 Discover more local activities and start planning your Cedar Park getaway today.